Skip to main content

 Resilience: Prepping for a busy holiday season

-With the impending start to the holiday season, it’s easy to get caught up in the stress and chaos that accompany the time of the year.
-Our already demanding lives become even more hectic, as additional shopping, cooking and spending combine to add even more anxiety.
-Often, for the majority of us, the end result can be overwhelming.
+During the holiday season, it is easy to get caught up in the stress and chaos that can accompany this time of the year.
+Already demanding lives become even more hectic as additional shopping, cooking and spending combine to add even more anxiety.
+For most people, the result can be overwhelming.

-However, what if there was a way you could plan ahead to counter the stress?
-Unfortunately, the stress is coming despite our best desire to avoid it.
-Nevertheless, reduction of harm from that stress is possible.
 Instead of planning to de-stress from the inevitable, try to embrace the hectic holidays by prepping for a busy holiday season.
-Here are some helpful tips to make this holiday season the most relaxing and enjoyable yet.
+Helpful tips can make this holiday season the most relaxing and enjoyable yet.

 Practice holiday resilience by asking yourself these questions: